 - High degree of accuracy

-- Remove soft and hard deposits from teeth
+- Removal of soft and hard deposits from teeth

 - Teach patients how to practice good oral hygiene